Creativity blossoms in Southern Indiana. With magnificent murals, striking statues and local galleries, SoIN is an art lover’s paradise!

 Day 2: New Albany

 Spend Saturday in downtown New Albany, where the streets are loaded with art.
-Before you embark on your art-filled excursion, grab brunch at a restaurant such as Toast on Market or Wild Eggs.
+Before you embark on your art-filled excursion, grab brunch at a restaurant such as Sleepy Rooster Morning KItchen or Wild Eggs.

 New mural on the Schmitt Furniture Store in downtown New Albany by Key Detail